-When you walk in you’d see student projects everywhere.
-You can see calculus students building roller coasters, board game designs made by the statistics class, who invite 8th graders to come play them to show them that math is fun.
+When you walk in you see student projects everywhere.
+You can see calculus students building roller coasters and board game designs made by the statistics students, who invite eighth-graders to come play them to show them that math is fun.
 In pre-calculus, we do “Shark Tank,” where students come up with idea for product that will help them get money or help humanity and build prototypes of them.
-I have students from previous years come and serve as the judges.
+I have students from previous years come and serve as judges.
 My classroom always has students coming in.
 Even during 9th period, which is when they can go home, they love to stay, and they get tutoring or just come and talk to me about what they’re thinking about college.

 What issue in the education policy realm is having a big impact on your school right now and how are you addressing it?

-Something in general is the intensity of the anti-immigration bias because the student population is 95 percent Latino at my school and that it had an impact on Washington Heights.
-One way to help with that is with this program I’m involved in called OneGoal, a program where you become a mentor for students in college to help them graduate.
+Something in general is the intensity of anti-immigration bias because the student population is 95 percent Latino at my school.
+One way to help with that is OneGoal, a program where you become a mentor for students in college to help them graduate.
 In it, we have the space to talk about these issues and just have individual conversations, in particular with undocumented students —just letting them know that they have a safe place here.

 But in regards to policy, the issue in high school of not focusing on college is an issue.
 The goal of high schools is more on graduating students rather than what the next step is for them.
 That’s how I got involved with OneGoal.
 I mean, students graduate, but it was interesting seeing who graduated and who didn’t.
 Even students who were really strong academically sometimes didn’t graduate.
 I attended a workshop that helped students through college.
 It’s not all about academic challenges, it’s the social-emotional part too.
 So OneGoal starts in high school and follows students through the first year, providing them mentorship and support.
 So over the past year my focus has been going through that transition with students.
 It can be overwhelming.
 Their academics go at a faster pace, and its difficult transitioning from teacher to mentor.
 But it helps so much and college readiness is something that high schools need to be more focused on.